Vittozich/react-test-app/README.md

 <hr>

-To use other components need to imporn component then use it in render like this
+To use other components need to import component, then use them in render like this

 `import SomeComponent from './components/SomeComponent'`